flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

      See also: [Fly-by-wire Wikipedia](https://en.wikipedia.org/wiki/Fly-by-wire){target=new}

-??? tip "Specific Airplane Flight Systems"
+??? tip "What is Autotrim?"
     Autotrim:
     The A380 has a feature called "Autotrim", which makes it unnecessary to hold the sidestick or use the trim wheel for holding the current pitch.
 This system is always active, even when the __Autopilot__ is off (in Normal Law, which means under normal circumstances with a fully functional aircraft).